isawnyu/isaw-papers-ereaders/index.md

 <a href="https://isawnyu.github.io/isaw-papers-ereaders/13/isaw-papers-13.epub">Download the ePub</a>
 <a href="https://isawnyu.github.io/isaw-papers-ereaders/13/isaw-papers-13.mobi">Download the mobi</a>

-I generated those ePubs using the command line interface of <a href="https://calibre-ebook.com/">Calibre</a>.
+The ePubs and Mobi were created using the command line interface of <a href="https://calibre-ebook.com/">Calibre</a>.